 how to use the MoneyMagpie mobile phone recycler

-How much can I expect to get?
-It varies hugely depending on the model of your phone.
-For a newer model of smartphone like an iPhone or HTC you could be looking to get up to £250, but even a really, really old model can make you £10.
+The amount you could get varies hugely depending on the model of your phone.
+For a newer model of smartphone like an iPhone or HTC you could be looking to get up to £350, but even a really, really old phone that doesn’t work anymore can make you £10.